-Negligible parameters may also be present in the objective function.
-These parameters contribute little to the objective function and should be excluded from the optimization process.
-However, in practice, they are often very difficult to be identified and eliminated effectively.
-If the search algorithm can automatically exclude these parameters from the optimization process, the efficiency of the optimization will be significantly improved.
+Negligible parameters may also be included in the objective function.
+These parameters contribute little to the objective function and should be ruled out from the optimization process.
+However, in practice, they are normally very difficult to be identified and eliminated effectively.
+If the search algorithm is able to automatically excluded these parameters from the optimization process, the efficiency of the optimization will be significantly improved.